ARAD PDTD BA (Hons)

 Olivia is committed to safe dance training and has trained in the Progressing Ballet Technique method.
 As well as in Dance Physiotherapist Lisa Howell's Level 1 Injury Prevention and Level 2 Pointe Safety Courses.

-Catherine trained in the Russian Vaganova method being moving to Hungary to train at the Hungarian Dance Academy.
+Catherine trained in the Russian Vaganova method and RAD, before moving to Hungary to train at the Hungarian Dance Academy.
 Upon graduation she became a member of The Miskolc Ballet, Hungary.
 She has now returned to Sydney and is imparting her knowledge to the students of Danceworks Sydney.

 Lyrical & Jazz